bulva2/skyrama-private-server/README.md

 ## Known issues
 - Leaving the tutorial early causes bugs.
+- Lucky luggages pop-up each time even when there are no free spins.
 - (and a bunch more xD)

 ## List of quest task types